Festen (opera)

 Festen is an English-language opera in one act with music by Mark-Anthony Turnage and libretto by Lee Hall.
-It is an adaption of the 1998 Dogme 95 Danish film The Celebration (Danish: Festen).
+It is an adaptation of the 1998 Dogme 95 Danish film The Celebration (Danish: Festen).
 The premiere production took place at the Royal Opera House in February 2025, and received positive reception.

 Background and performance history

-The opera is an adaption of the 1998 black comedy-drama film directed by Thomas Vinterberg, the first of the Dogme 95 films.
+The opera is an adaptation of the 1998 black comedy-drama film directed by Thomas Vinterberg, the first of the Dogme 95 films.
 The film won the Jury Prize at the 1998 Cannes Film Festival.
 Though Turnage had "loved" the film, he did not think of it as operatic material until he saw a stage production of The Hunt, another Vinterberg film.

 The world premiere performance took place at the Royal Opera House in London on 11 February 2025.
 The production was directed by Richard Jones and was designed by Miriam Buether.

+In 2026, the opera run at the Finnish National Opera.